Dave Dee, Dozy, Beaky, Mick & Tich (album): Reception

 Writing in Record Mirror upon the album's release, Norman Jopling and Peter Jones commented "this group wisely take the brash approach and set out to impress the listener on first hearing, rather than rely on sublety", adding "anyone who liked their singles will also like this LP, which is a commendation".

 Reviewing the album for Allmusic, Lindsay Planer called the band "an instrumentally self-contained unit with a penchant for aggressive pop leanings that remained buoyant and catchy, while simultaneously flirting with the subterranean freakbeat and mod rock scenes as well."
 In a further Allmusic review of the album's issue as What's in a Name, Dave Thompson said the album "captures the band at both its zaniest and, fortunately, its most musical...
 If the Howard/Blaikley songwriting team had yet to hit the stride that would propel Dave Dee, Dozy, Beaky, Mick & Tich to the top of the charts in 1967, "You Make It Move" and "Hideaway" still possess a persistent timelessness that marked them out for greatness".

+Cover

+The album cover features the band stood in front of a tree, looking into the distance.
+The cover personnel is (from left to right): Dozy, Dave Dee, Beaky, Tich, and Mick.